vuejs/vuepress/packages/docs/docs/theme/inheritance.md

 We have two main reasons to support this feature:

-1. VuePress provides users with a [default theme](./default-theme-config.md), which meets the needs of document writers in most scenarios, even so, there are still many users who choose to `eject` and modify, even if they may only need to make minor changes to one of the components.
+1. VuePress provides users with a [default theme](./default-theme-config.md), which meets the needs of document writers in most scenarios, even so, there are still many users who choose to `eject` and modify it, even if they may only need to make minor changes to one of the components.

 2. In [0.x](https://vuepress.vuejs.org/guide/custom-themes.html#site-and-page-metadata), only one `Layout.vue` is needed for a theme, so we can achieve simple expansion by directly wrapping `Layout.vue` of another theme.